Kin175/Data-Projects-TripleTen/Air-BNB/README.md

 - [ ] **Data**

     This data was scraped from the Airbnb database.

     NYC Airbnb Data:

       * data_dictionary

       * listings

       * calendar

 - [ ] **Assumptions**

-    *I placed filters for minimum requirement of 7 days for listings and calendar data sheets to focus more on vacation rentals.
+    *I placed filters for the minimum requirement of 7 days for listings and calendar data sheets to focus more on vacation rentals.

     *Filtered out rentals in the listings and calendar data to exclude those with no reviews in the past 12 months because they are most likely inactive.

     *Finding the neighborhoods with the top 10 most reviews will give us the top 10 neighborhoods to analyze.

     *The number of bedrooms tells us the property size.

     *Filtering out blanks in the bedroom column gets rid of properties with no bedrooms.

     *Calculating occupancy will show which neighborhoods have the most customer traffic.

     *Calculating which weekdays have the highest usage rate will help for a more targeted marketing scheme.

     *Filtering for super hosts, properties being actively rented over the past year, filtering out super luxury and extremely low-priced rentals will give us more of what an investor would gladly invest in.

 - [ ] **Findings**

     *I have discovered the most popular days for Airbnb's in NYC, top 10 neighborhoods, the most popular rental sizes, and why Lower East Side is the most fortuitous investment opportunity.

-    *The most popular size rentals for the top 10 Nyc Neighborhoods are one-bedroom.
+    *The most popular size rentals for the top 10 NYC neighborhoods are one-bedroom.

     *The popular days of the week for rentals are Fridays & Saturdays.

     *The most ideal neighborhood to invest in is Lower East Side.